aravindvcyber/event-forwarder/README.md

 🔁 Reposted the previous series post at 🔗 [dev to @aravindvcyber](https://dev.to/aravindvcyber/series/17111)

-🎉 Thanks for supporting! 🙏
+🎉 Thanks for supporting! 🙏 and do follow and share this series for more such articles.

 Would be great if you like to [☕ Buy Me a Coffee](https://www.buymeacoffee.com/AravindVCyber), to help boost my efforts 😍.